Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

-Specifically, tryptophan metabolism genes were associated with VEP latencies just after each VEP component showed its greatest window of developmental change (components emerge sequentially as follows: P1, N1, N2), that is, of P1 at visit 1, N1 and P1 at visit 2, and N2 at visit 3.
+Specifically, tryptophan metabolism genes were associated with VEP latencies just after each VEP component showed its greatest window of developmental change (components emerge sequentially as follows: P1, N1, N2), that is, of P1 at visit-1, N1 and P1 at visit-2, and N2 at visit-3.
 This pathway may thus relate to processes stabilizing the neural circuitry (i.e. downregulating neuroplasticity) underlying each VEP component,